CastawayEGR/arc-osx-remix/README.md

 * CentOS 7
 * Fedora 28 & 29

 Should work with other distros using gnome.
-May require additional tweaks (CentOS).
+Note the OS may require additional tweaks.

 # Install
 Make sure you save ALL important data before installing.